skelly-2-1/cpp-retro-games/README.md

 # Notes
 * This is developed in Visual Studio Code.
 I've included my own .vscode directory, which may not work for you
 * To change the target platform to build and test, change PLATFORM_X to PLATFORM_WINDOWS/LINUX/NS in .vscode/c_cpp_properties.json
+* Only 16:9 resolutions are supported at the moment.
+I'll look into changing that in the future.

 # Credits
 * ocornut - Dear ImGui